Skip to navigation menu Skip to content

 • Encourage crawling, rolling, reaching, pushing, pulling, holding and grasping.

-It is OK to use strollers, car seats, infant seats, bassinets, cribs and play pens when necessary.
-But remember that babies need chances to move that do not happen while sitting in only one position.
+It is OK to use strollers, car seats, infant seats, bassinets, cribs and play pens when needed.
+But remember that babies need chances to move in ways they can’t while sitting in only 1 position.

 Research to Improve Care

-Our researchers are studying development in children with positional plagiocephaly compared to children without it.
+Our researchers have studied development in children with positional plagiocephaly compared to children without it.

 The findings do not show that plagiocephaly causes developmental delays.
 In fact, it may be the opposite.
 Researchers think the condition may be a “marker” that could identify if a child is at risk for delayed development.
-They recommend that all babies with flattened skulls be screened for developmental problems.
+They recommend checking how severe a child’s plagiocephaly is and then, if the condition is more severe, checking the child’s development and providing supportive services as necessary.

 Contact Us